-9.2 Configuring Leases Reclamation
+9.2 Configuring Lease Reclamation

 Kea can be configured to periodically detect and reclaim expired leases.
 During this process the lease entries in the database are modified or removed.
-Therefore the server will not process incoming DHCP messages to avoid issues with concurrent access to database information.
-As a result, the server will be unresponsive while lease reclamation is performed.
-DHCP queries will accumulate and responses will be sent once the leases reclamation cycle is complete.
+While this is happening the server will not process incoming DHCP messages to avoid issues with concurrent access to database information.
+As a result, the server will be unresponsive while lease reclamation is performed and DHCP queries will accumulate; responses will be sent once the leases reclamation cycle is complete.